Tuninter Flight 1153: Investigation

 Finally, the investigation examined the flight after the engines had failed.
 During an engine flameout, crews must feather the propellers to reduce the drag on the blades so the plane can glide a farther distance.
-While the propellers of the aircraft were found fully feathered after the crash, the crew did not feather them, because they were attempting to restart the engines.
+While the propellers of the aircraft were found fully feathered after the crash, the crew did not feather them, because they were attempting to restart the engines (as per the checklist at the time).
 Furthermore, as a result of their efforts to restart the engines, the crew did not glide the aircraft at the optimum speed to extend the gliding distance.

 Simulation results suggested that, handled optimally, the ATR could have reached Palermo with the tailwind of that day.
 Two crews flew a simulator at ATR's facility in France from the same starting conditions.
 By feathering the propellers and reducing the speed to the optimal gliding speed, one made a landing at Palermo, and the other one ditched a mile short of the runway.
 The fundamental difference was that the simulator pilots knew there was no fuel available and responded accordingly.
 In contrast, the captain of the Tuninter ATR – whose FQI showed sufficient fuel remained – focused initially on trying to restart the engines in the hope they would respond.
 When the engines could not be restarted, the captain then focused on selecting a place to ditch the aircraft.
 Unlike the simulator pilots, Gharbi had a lack of instruments and experienced radio interruptions.
 The final investigative report suggested that airlines train their pilots to deal with unusual situations.

 Aftermath

 Tuninter compensated each family of a victim or survivor with €20,000.
-On 7 September 2005 the Italian government banned Tuninter from flying into Italian airspace.
+On 7 September 2005, the Italian government banned Tuninter from flying into Italian airspace.
 Tuninter rebranded itself as Tunisair Express and had scheduled flights into Italy again as of 2007.